-Across Njord's anvil from Ribe to Jorvik, Hunding has mastered new skills in ship and load handling
+Having crossed Njord's anvil from Ribe to Jorvik, Hunding has mastered new skills in ship and load handling

 Hunding, Deckhand and Bodyguard